Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Tubby cat meows with its mouth open

 There are several reasons why cats meow, and it is difficult to categorize them all into one box.
-But for the most part, your cat meows because he is communicating with you1.
+But for the most part, your cat meows because they are communicating with you.
 Meowing is particularly interesting, as it is specifically used to communicate with humans.
 Kittens will meow at their mothers, but as they grow older, the meowing tapers off.
-The only time an adult will meow is if he is trying to communicate something to you.
+The only time an adult will meow is if they are trying to communicate something to you.

-But what is he trying to communicate?
+But what are they trying to communicate?
 That’s the real question.
 There are a few common reasons why your cat may frequently meow, but there are also some medical concerns that may cause excessive vocalization.
 If you want to learn these reasons and perhaps limit your cat’s constant meowing, this article has the information you need.

 There are a few typical reasons that your cat will meow.
 Likely, your cat does at least one of the following, if not all.